 If multi-centre clinical trials are to be conducted, after the ethical committee of the lead institution reach a conclusion, ethical committees of member institutions should accept such conclusion and no further review is needed.
 In a broader sense, it is encouraged to establish ethical review shared platform, so ethical review results can be mutually recognised.

-60 working days after the acceptance of the application, if there is no negative or sceptical opinion from the review agency, the default is that the applicants may commence the clinical trial according to the submitted protocols.
+60 working days after the acceptance of the application, if there is no negative or sceptical opinion from the review agency, the default is that the applicants may commence the clinical trial according to the submitted protocol.

 Clinical trial data obtained from overseas can be used to file for registration after an on-site inspection, if they meet relevant registration requirements of DMDs.
 After the completion of international multi-centre clinical trials conducted in China, sponsors may directly apply for drug registration for marketing purposes.
 When applying for DMDs marketing in China for the first time, clinical data should be provided that support racial difference does not exist.
 When bioequivalence test data were used to get marketing approval of generic drugs in Europe, the U.S. and Japan, these data can also be used to file for generic drug registration in China after an on-site inspection, if they meet relevant registration requirements.
 Except for Class III medical devices which need clinical trial approval, clinical trial data that were used to file for and gain marketing approval overseas for medical devices could serve as clinical trial documents for registration purposes in China.